Ohio Birth Records Search

 State Average Birth Weight and LMP Gestational Age

 Where to Obtain an Ohio Birth Certificate

-You may order an Ohio birth record search and a certificate in three ways, online, in person and by mail.
+You may order birth records and certificates in the area three ways, online, in person and by mail.

 If you visit in person, you can get one the same day.
 You may visit weekdays between 8 a.m. - 5 p.m. at their office located at 225 Neilston Street, Columbus, Ohio 43215.
 You may pay with cash, credit card, check or money order.

-The next fastest way to get one is online, and it will take only 3-5 days for processing.
+The next fastest way to get one is Ohio birth records search online, and it will take only 3-5 days for processing.

 If you wish to order by mail, send your application, photo ID and fee to: Ohio Department of Health, Bureau of Vital Statistics, PO Box 15098, Columbus, Ohio 43215-0098

 Mail orders typically take 3-6 weeks for processing.
-The cost for an Ohio birth records search, and the certificate is $21.50.
+The cost of searching for birth records in Ohio, and the certificate is $21.50.
 If you order an heirloom certificate, the price is $25.